jocoder22/My-Portfolio-Website/README.md

 #### Cross-Device Compatibility:

-All content is responsive and displays on all display sizes.
+All contents are responsive and displays on all display sizes.
 This includes:

 - Desktop
 - Mobile: Google Nexus 5